 Amazon Web Services have a great free tier where you can develop with very little cost.
-The free tier linux server is a t2.micro server (1 CPU, low to moderate IO, 1GB memory with 750 hours or CPU usage).
+The free tier Linux server is a t2.micro server (1 CPU, low to moderate IO, 1GB memory with 750 hours or CPU usage).
 The free tier limits are listed here.
-Before you upgrade can you optimise or cache content to limit usage?
+Before you upgrade can you optimize or cache content to limit usage?

 When you are ready to upgrade resources you can use this cost calculator to set your region (I am in the Sydney region) and estimate your new costs.

 You can also check out the ec2instances.info website for regional prices.

 I have a NGINX Server with a NodeJS back powering an API that talks to a local MySQL database and Remote MongoDB Cluster ( on AWS via http://www.mongodb.com/cloud/ ).
 The MongoDB cluster was going to cost about $120 a month (too high for testing an app before launch).
 The Free tier AWS instance is running below the 20% usage limit so this costs nothing (on the AWS free tier).

 You can monitor your instance usage and credit in the Amazon Management Console, keep an eye on the CPU usage and CPU Credit and CPU Credit Balance.
 If the CPU usage grows and balance drops you may need to upgrade your server to prevent usage charges.

 I prefer the optional htop command in Ubuntu to keep track of memory and processes usage.

 Older htop screenshot of a dual CPU VM being stressed.

 I plan on moving a non-cluster MongoDB database onto an upgraded AWS free tier instance and develop and test there and when and if a scalable cluster is needed I can then move the database back to http://www.mongodb.com/cloud/.